Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

    :target: ../../_images/Extensions/extension_chibi_slave.jpg

-If you want to configure the extension as master, you have to choose "Master" as type and specify a list of the slave adresses the master should be able to talk to (as a comma sperated list).
+If you want to configure the extension as master, you have to choose "Master" as type and specify a list of the slave addresses the master should be able to talk to (as a comma separated list).

 .. image:: /Images/Extensions/extension_chibi_master.jpg
    :scale: 100 %